 This isn’t the first time the Glocks’ legal dramas have played out in the media.

 The family’s dirty laundry was aired in 2011 during divorce proceedings that would end the Glocks’ 49-year-long, if not happy then lucrative, relationship.
-The short story: After Glock suffered a stroke in 2008, his nurse-slash-mistress Katrin Tschikof, 50 years his junior, restricted the family’s access to the ailing magnate.
+The short story: After Glock suffered a stroke in 2008, Kathrin Tschikof, 50 years his junior, allegedly restricted the family’s access to the ailing magnate.
 And in a tale more suited for TMZ than The Wall Street Journal, by 2010, Gaston Glock had locked his wife out of their mansion in Austria, fired his three children—Brigitte, Gaston Jr., and Robert—from the family business, and stopped speaking to his grandchildren.

 Helga and Gaston’s divorce was final on June 28, 2011.
 By the following day, Mrs. Glock (she kept her name) was no longer a part of the company.
 He married Tschikof later that year and appointed her to the company’s advisory board.